PyPSA/PyPSA/doc/components.rst

 Sub-networks are subsets of buses and passive branches (i.e. lines and transformers) that are connected.

-They must have a uniform energy "carrier" inherited from the buses, such as "DC", "AC", "heat" or "gas".
+They have a uniform energy``carrier`` inherited from the buses, such as "DC", "AC", "heat" or "gas".
 In the case of "AC" sub-networks, these correspond to synchronous areas.
 Only "AC" and "DC" sub-networks can contain passive branches; all other sub-networks must contain a single isolated bus.

 The power flow in sub-networks is determined by the passive flow through passive branches due to the impedances of the passive branches.